DavidLichtenberger/reaper-csurf-us2400/readme.md

 *   Delete reaper_csurf_us2400.dll

-*   If you want, remove the scripts and uninstall Python, but you don't have to.
+*   If you want, remove the scripts and uninstall Python, but you don’t have to.

 That’s about it.